For purchases which are:

 Quotation - Key Points to Consider

-What are Procurement Officer's Looking For?
+What are Buyer's Looking For?

-• have the skills required;
+• have the skills required

-• have adequate resources;
+• have adequate resources

-• are reliable;
+• are reliable

-• offer a competitive price;
+• offer a competitive price

 • can meet the quality standards required.